rcgsheffield/urban_flows/stat-xplore/README.md

 $ python . --help
 ```

+## Querying

+To get a query specification in JSON format, visit [Stat-Xplore](https://stat-xplore.dwp.gov.uk), log in and select a data set.
+Choose a table and click "Open Table."
+You may customise the rows and columns as needed.
+Next, click the "Download Table" field and select "Open Data API Query (.json)" This JSON file can be used to define a query as shown below.

 Run the following command to execute a query and output the result to a CSV file:

 ```bash